Selective perception: History

+Definition

 Selective perception may refer to any number of cognitive biases in psychology related to the way expectations affect perception.
 Human judgment and decision making is distorted by an array of cognitive, perceptual and motivational biases, and people tend not to recognise their own bias, though they tend to easily recognise (and even overestimate) the operation of bias in human judgment by others.
 One of the reasons this might occur might be because people are simply bombarded with too much stimuli every day to pay equal attention to everything, therefore, they pick and choose according to their own needs.

+Relevant studies

 To understand when and why a particular region of a scene is selected, studies observed and described the eye movements of individuals as they go about performing specific tasks.
-In this case, vision was an active process that integrated scene properties with specific, goal-oriented oculomotor behaviour.
+In this case, vision was an active process that integrated scene properties with specific, goal-oriented oculomotor behavior.

-Several other studies have shown that students who were told they were consuming alcoholic beverages (which in fact were non-alcoholic) perceived themselves as being "drunk", exhibited fewer physiological symptoms of social stress, and drove a simulated car similarly to other subjects who had actually consumed alcohol.
-The result is somewhat similar to the placebo effect.
+The following discusses selective perception—the tendency to see what is there in light of one's own departmental interests.
+Dearborn and Simon had 23 middle-management executives experience a case study regarding the Castengo Steel Company.
+The executives' reactions showed strong departmental influences: 83% of the Sales executives perceived sales problems, 80% of the Production executives focused on organizational structure, and Accounting executives stressed profitability.
+Miscellaneous executives stressed human relations problems.
+These findings suggest that business executives focus on issues relevant to their departments when considering various organizational challenges and, thus, substantiate the influence of departmental roles on the shaping of managerial preoccupation and perception.

 In one classic study on this subject related to the hostile media effect (which is itself an example of selective perception), viewers watched a filmstrip of a particularly violent Princeton-Dartmouth American football game.
 Princeton viewers reported seeing nearly twice as many rule infractions committed by the Dartmouth team than did Dartmouth viewers.
 One Dartmouth alumnus did not see any infractions committed by the Dartmouth side and erroneously assumed he had been sent only part of the film, sending word requesting the rest.